Easily and securely access your computer remotely from a Chromebook

 Additional Equipment

-While it's great to be able to access your computer from another Chrome browser, sometimes you may be more mobile.
+While it's great to access your computer from another Chrome browser, sometimes you may be more mobile.
 For those times, make sure you have the Chrome Remote Desktop app installed on your Android phone.

 Chrome Remote Desktop App (Free at Google Play)